8 Different Ways to Avail Tax Benefits on Home Loans_Banner_WC

 8 Different Ways to Get Tax Benefits on a Housing Loan

-Here is a detailed look at the 8 different ways to secure tax exemptions on a Home Loan:
+Here is a detailed look at the eight different ways to secure tax exemptions on a Home Loan:

-The quantum of loan is mainly influenced by your Home Loan eligibility and several other factors.
-One can enjoy maximum deductions up to Rs.1.5 lakh on the principal component from their taxable income each year.
+The amount of loan one can borrow is determined by Home Loan eligibility and several other factors.
+One can enjoy maximum deductions of up to Rs.1.5 Lakh on the principal component from their taxable income each year.
 This is applicable for both self-occupied and rental properties as per the following provisions:

-• It includes payment of registration fees and stamp duty which can be claimed just once in the year the charges are paid.
+• Under this section, payments made towards registration fees and stamp duty are eligible for deduction.
+However, they can only be claimed once in the year the charges are paid.

 3. Under Construction Property Tax Benefit

 If you are already paying the EMIs for the purchase of an under-construction property, you can claim the interest outgo once the construction is complete.
-ITA permits rebates on both the pre-construction and post-construction period interest.
+The Income Tax Act, 1961 permits rebates on interest for both the pre-construction and post-construction period.
 In the case of the former, one can obtain exemptions in five equal instalments annually, beginning from the year in which the construction was finished.

-• Borrowers must avail of a housing loan from a financial institution or housing finance company for purchasing the residential property.
+• Borrowers must avail of a housing loan from a financial institution or housing finance company for purchasing a residential property.

-• The cost of stamp duty for the property should not be more than Rs.45 lakh.
+• The value of the property should not exceed Rs.45 Lakh.

-• Resident and non-resident borrowers can take advantage of this provision.
-They must be first-time home buyers and should not own a property at the time of loan sanction.
+• Resident and non-resident borrowers can benefit from this provision.
+The taxpayer should not own any other residential property at the time of loan sanction.

 7. Second House Tax Benefits